Skip to content

 4. Converter chaining to test whether safety filters catch obfuscated payloads including Base64, ROT13, and cross-lingual translations.

-5. Multi-turn attacks using RedTeamingOrchestrator, CrescendoOrchestrator, and PairOrchestrator to test conversational resilience.
+5. Multi-turn attacks using RedTeamingAttack, CrescendoAttack, and TAPAttack to test conversational resilience.

 6. CI/CD integration with pytest and GitHub Actions to automate red teaming as part of your deployment pipeline.

-First, run a baseline test against your production model.
+First, run a baseline test against your own deployed application.
 Use PromptSendingAttack with a set of 20-30 adversarial objectives drawn from the OWASP Top 10 for LLM Applications risk categories.
-19 Record the results.
+15 Record the results.
 This is your baseline against which you measure future improvements.
+If you do not yet have a deployed application, run the baseline against a local Ollama model to establish your workflow.

 Second, set up a Crescendo test.
 Multi-turn attacks reveal vulnerabilities that single-turn tests miss entirely.
 Run a Crescendo attack with 10 turns against 5 objectives.
 If any succeed, you have concrete evidence for investing in additional guardrail layers.